Cycling the Veloroute des Bleuets: Pre-Trip Planning

 Who knew turnip potage (soup) with a bit of honey could taste so wonderful?
 Tim had the striped bass in a chili-coconut rub with a light teriyaki sauce.
 I splurged on filet mignon in lemon grass sauce, with baby vegetables.
 Everything was perfectly prepared, with each plate also a feast for the eyes.
 Yum!

 Good-bye Suburu!
 Tomorrow we get on the bike and the real work starts.

-Day Two: It’s Flat – What A Relief!
+Cycling the Veloroute des Bleuets: Day Two, It’s Flat – What A Relief!

 The person in front is the Captain.
 The Captain’s job is to steer, shift, pedal hard and refrain from hitting any cars, curbs, buildings or people.
-The Captain is also known to make comments to the person on the back of the bike, using phrases such as, “I need more (pedaling power) from you!” or “Why are you shifting (your body) around?”
+The Captain is also known to make comments to the person on the back of the bike, using phrases such as, “I need more (pedaling power) from you!” or “Why are you fidgeting around?”

 The Stoker also has some critical ancillary activities.
 These include, but are not limited to, checking and critiquing flower gardens, spotting eagles, commenting on beautiful houses and looking in shop windows.

 So now you’ve had the tutorial on the responsibilities.
 Here’s how our first day on the Véloroute went:

 Nothing steep!
 Hooray!
 Most of it was flat, with some rolling hills and just a couple of minor “challenging” spots.
 The route is so well marked, with big bicycles painted in white on the road and signs at every intersection so you can’t possibly lose your way.
 Best of all, I had zero inclination to whine.
 How can you whine when life is so wonderful?
 What a perfect day!